Ulster Defence Regiment: Political controversy

-When Gerry Adams (the Sinn Féin president) was wounded in an assassination attempt by three members of the UFF it was an off-duty full-time Non-commissioned officer of 10 UDR who gave chase to their car and arrested them, assisted by an off-duty policeman.
-This is not noted in Adams' Sinn Féin biography and the BBC still insists the assailants were arrested by "plain clothes policemen".
-The UDR NCO received the Queen's Gallantry Medal for arresting the gunmen.
-In the long term however the soldier was intimidated out of his home and the UDR as a direct result of these arrests.

 Journalist Ed Moloney, author of several books on The Troubles, described the UDR as a "largely Protestant militia".

 Music

 Each battalion had a number of pipers who also participated in a centralised pipe band formally called the Pipes & Drums of the Ulster Defence Regiment.
 Its uniform followed the traditional military dress for Irish pipers, consisting of a saffron kilt, bottle-green "Prince Charlie" jacket, bottle-green cape and bottle-green caubeen adorned with a double-size cap badge.
 Unlike other Irish regiments in the British Army, UDR pipers did not wear a hackle and the lining colour of the cloaks was unique to the regiment.

 In June 1986, the regiment held its only tattoo which ran over a period of two days in good weather at Ravenhill rugby ground, Belfast.
 Some of the attractions for the 12,000 people who attended were: